georgess88/Ai-digital-clothing/README.md

 The nicest aspect about this project is that it does not necessitate the use of a high-performance device.

-Note that you need to upload your model in model folder inside assets
+Note that you need to upload your model in model folder inside assets.